krmarshall/TWMonorepo/TWDataParser/README.md

 When CA adds weird stuff that probably needs new tables (like mounts getting autoleveled) check https://github.com/Frodo45127/rpfm-schemas commits to look through table changes.

+## To Do

+- Technology Faction Variant Selector like for Skill Trees, technology_nodes has faction_key column

 ## Weird Errors

 - If workers error with diagnosticCodes its probably a typescript issue